mvneerven/xo/md/exo/json-schema.md

 ## The mappings property

 With a JSON Schema in the lead, form generation is easier than ever.
-The JSON Schema provides a lot of information that helps ExoForm in binding to a model.
+The JSON Schema provides a lot of information that helps XO form in binding to a model.
-What you need then is an intuitive way of mapping and customizing the UI for each control, given the rich possibilities ExoForm (and extensions) provide.
+What you need then is an intuitive way of mapping and customizing the UI for each control, given the rich possibilities XO form (and extensions) provide.

 With *bindings*, you can reuse the property layout in a JSON Schema to specify any customizations per property: